 Borregaard ASA: Reporting of transactions in Borregaard ASA's shares made by person discharging managerial responsibilities

-Today, primary insider Gisle Løhre Johansen, Executive Vice President (EVP), exercised 14,900 stock options at a strike price of NOK 91.35 per share and in separate transactions, purchased and sold the same number of shares.
+Today, primary insider Tom Erik Foss-Jacobsen, Executive Vice President (EVP), exercised 15,000 stock options at a strike price of NOK 67.05 per share and 10,000 stock options at a strike price of NOK 91.35 per share, and in separate transactions, purchased and sold the same number of shares.

 The shares are drawn from Borregaard’s holdings of treasury shares.